 The city has a very vibrant underground music and nightlife scene with a log of things to do in Bangalore.
 The city has grown a reputation for being the rock music capital of India.
 Pubs and lounges in Bangalore often feature live music acts, karaoke, and DJs on weekends.
-The Humming Bird Tree, Take 5, and the Indigo XP are well-known destinations to enjoy live music.
+The Humming Bird Tree, Take 5 (permanently closed as of August 28, 2018), and the Indigo XP are well-known destinations to enjoy live music.

 In Mathikere, you will find the Jai Prakash Narayan National Park, also known as JP Park.
 It is an 85-acre park located in the north-west sector of the Bangalore.
 It features a 25 acres lawn and four lakes.
 There is also a nature center, an exhibition plaza, and an amphitheater.
 The park closes at 8:30 pm daily.